Small Business Lending FAQ

 With an SBA 504 loan, business owners can enjoy low down payments and long-term fixed rates, though it may have more qualification restrictions.

 Like an SBA 504 loan, an owner-occupied commercial real estate loan can be used to purchase or build a new property, weigh a lease, remodel a business space or opt for a cash-out refinance.

 Gathering your business and personal information is just one-step in the small business loan process, but in general, you may be asked to provide details such as:

 Seacoast Bank offers a variety of small business lending solutions to help keep your business running smoothly, including:

 The approval time for a small business loan can take anywhere from a few days to a few months, and depends on numerous factors, including, the type of loan applied for, your lender and if you have all the required documentation ready.

 To obtain a business loan from Seacoast Bank, the business must be based in Florida and be in operation for a minimum of three years.

-One of the biggest benefits of a small business line of credit is that it functions similarly to a credit card, offering quick access to funds and flexible borrowing options.
+One of the biggest benefits of a small business line of credit is that it functions similarly to a credit card, offering quick access to available funds and flexible borrowing options.
 Other benefits include: